YALSA Fact Sheet

 - Conferences & Institutes: Provide training for library workers serving teens at ALA’s two annual conferences, a biennial symposium, and through our licensed institutes

-- E-Learning: Deliver e-courses on key issues relating to serving teens in libraries
+- E-Learning: Deliver e-courses and webinars on key issues relating to serving teens in libraries

 - Research: We encourage related research through various means, including the Frances Henne/ VOYA Research Grant and the Journal of Research on Libraries and Young Adults.